70 Easy and Fun Journal Prompts for Beginners

 {RELATED: 90 Journal Prompts for Manifesting Exactly What You Want}

 These are just a few things you can choose to focus on when beginning your journaling practice, but you can also keep it simple.
 I suggest starting with the journal prompts for beginners in this post first, just to get used to journaling in an easy and fun way.
-Once you get the hang of it, you can consider diving into a specific focus!

 Simple Tips for Journaling for Beginners